sebastian89n/code-learning-hub/java-libs/swagger/README.md

 To integrate Swagger into your project, follow these general steps:

 1. **Add Swagger Dependencies:**
-    - Include the necessary Swagger dependencies in your project, such as `springfox-swagger2` for Spring Boot applications.
+    - Include the necessary Swagger dependencies in your project, such as `springfox-swagger2` for Spring applications.

 2. **Configure Swagger:**
     - Configure Swagger settings in your application, specifying API base packages, version information, and other